 A still from 'Glass.'
 (Universal Pictures/File)

-"The Upside" features Bryan Cranston as a wealthy quadriplegic who hires ex-convict Kevin Hart as his caretaker.
-Critics have called the script, a remake of a 2011 French film, "corny" but praised the two lead actors.
+"The Upside" stars Bryan Cranston as a wealthy quadriplegic who hires ex-convict Kevin Hart as his caretaker.

 Rounding out the weekend's top 10 were: